AY2526S1-CS2103T-F08a-1/tp/docs/UserGuide.md

 - Indices must be positive integers within the current list size (e.g. if 5 companies shown, use indices 1-5 only)
 - Duplicate indices are not allowed (e.g. `delete 1,1,2` or `delete 1,3,2-4` will throw an error)
 - Space between indices are not allowed (e.g. `delete 3555`, not `delete 3 555`)
+- Maximum of 10,000 companies can be deleted in a single batch operation (e.g. ranges like `1-10001` will be rejected) [See FAQ for rationale](#batch-limit-faq)

 <div markdown="span" class="alert alert-danger">:exclamation: **Warning:**
 This action cannot be undone!
 Company data will be permanently deleted.